 Join the Voices for Recovery: Visible, Vocal, Valuable! is the theme of this year’s Recovery Month.
 This theme honors people in recovery and their role in their communities.
 By being visible and vocal, people in recovery can let others know that there is hope and recovery is possible.

 In Massachusetts, there will be many events this month to empower and celebrate people in recovery, highlight the many pathways to recovery, and raise awareness of the impact of addiction on our communities.
-You can find Recovery Month events near you by visiting our calendar.

 On September 21, 2015, Massachusetts Organization for Addiction Recovery (MOAR) is sponsoring the 25th Annual Recovery Day Celebration.
 This includes a march from the Boston City Hall to the Massachusetts State House, followed by a celebration at the State House.
 If you or someone you know has been affected by drug or alcohol addiction, MOAR invites you to join the event.